 - Wat Chai Watthanaram

 This was our final stop and if you ever decide to come to Ayutthaya please do not skip this temple, you will regret it.
 It’s the farthest temple away from the center of the city.
-Alex had a great idea and I got dressed up in Thai attire, there are one or two shops just across from the temple where you can hire it in any color and they are really helpful.
+There are one or two shops just across from the temple where you can hire it in any color and they are really helpful.
 I paid 200 baht for that and then you can pay an extra 100 baht if you want them to do your hair and makeup too, it won’t take long.
 It was absolutely worth it.
 It was a little hot and humid but I just went with it, it felt like an opportunity of a lifetime and I am so glad I did it.
 I took some amazing pictures and of course the Thai people that were also visiting were not use to a foreigner dressing up in traditional Thai attire so they requested to take pictures with me, I did not mind at all.
 I felt great, confident and beautiful and so grateful for the experience.

 We returned our bicycles just before sunset and went to refresh so we can enjoy one night of the festival.
 We walked to the festival and this time it was night already but it was a festival of lights and enjoyed every moment of it.
 I had chicken roti for dinner, the proper Indian way and we’ve met some other foreigners too.
 They all were working in Ayutthaya.
 What a lovely evening.

 After breakfast it was time to take the train.
 I felt sad to leave but I was also felt grateful and happy to have had created such unforgettable memories.
 Don’t expect any luxury but it was a great experience.
 Only an hour and a half by train to Hua Lamphong train station in Bangkok.
 You can book the train tickets online but we only went to the station and bought it there.
 It was only 15 baht for one way.
 I don’t know if that was the usual charged price but I was happy to get rid of a few coins J I really enjoyed the scenery.